-While there has always been veneration of the dead in the region, this particular cult was intensified at the beginning of the 17th century as part of the Counter-Reformation.
-It offered the little man his own personal relics.
-The rite was also influenced by the traditions from Central America that the Spanish rulers of Naples, such as the tzompantli skull altars of Mexico.
-At the same time, there was a mass death from cholera that killed nearly half of Naples and robbed families of identifiable graves.
-The bald skulls of the dead became objects of veneration as emblems of those whose bodies and souls had not benefited from the mourning rites and who had been buried in mass graves.
+One particularly bizarre ritual is the cult of the Anime Pezzentelle, which involves venerating the souls in purgatory by tending to skulls.
+While the region has always had a tradition of venerating the dead, this cult was intensified at the beginning of the 17th century as part of the Counter-Reformation, offering individuals their own personal relics.
+The rite was also influenced by the skull altars of Central America, such as the tzompantli of Mexico, which were adopted by the Spanish rulers of Naples.
+At the same time, there was a mass death from cholera that killed nearly half of Naples, leaving families without identifiable graves.
+The bald skulls of the dead became objects of veneration as emblems of those whose bodies and souls had not benefited from mourning rites and who had been buried in mass graves.

 Since then, skulls have been increasingly venerated in the damp, dark crypts of the churches and cemeteries of Naples.
 In ancient tradition, Diana-Hekate is the goddess of femininity and the leader of the dead, making it especially women who act as intermediaries to the underworld.
 The ancient day of the moon goddess Diana, Monday, became the day chosen for this purpose.